Last Updated on

 This applies to children under the age of ten.
 Here, the children are concerned with avoiding punishment and ensuring that their needs are met.
 It has two stages.

 Children obey parents or adults in authority for the sole reason of avoiding punishment.

 Stage 2: Exchange, Individualism, and Instrumentation

 Children, at this stage, begin to believe that the concept of rightness can be subjective and viewed from an individual’s viewpoint.
-They also base their actions on moral reciprocity and may tend to internalize an eye for an eye judgment method.
-They also learn to make deals and except payoffs for positive behaviour.
+They also base their actions on moral reciprocity and may tend to internalise an eye for an eye judgment method.
+They also learn to make deals and accept payoffs for positive behaviour.

 This stage begins at the age of ten and can stretch well into adulthood, with certain adults.
 It may remain the same throughout their lives.
 Children gravitate towards acceptable behaviour and the actions of adult role models.

 Children engage in good deeds in order to be viewed as good people within a set social group.